Junge Welt: History and profile

-national daily newspaper junge Welt is the most important printed medium in the left-wing extremist scene" in Germany.
+national daily newspaper Junge Welt is the most important printed medium in the left-wing extremist scene" in Germany.
 Junge Welt had an estimated print run of around 25,600–27,900 in 2017.
 Junge Welt unsuccessfully filed a lawsuit against being named in the report on the protection of the constitution and lost in court in March 2022.

-Arnold Schölzel, who was editor-in-chief of the newspaper from 2000 to 2016, was a Stasi informant up until 1989.
+Arnold Schölzel, who was editor-in-chief of the newspaper from 2000 to 2016, was a Stasi informant until 1989.